Aashir5678/CubeTimer/README.md

 ### Time Table
-You can acess your times in a table by pressing t, or by going to settings and pressing the **View times in table** button, here you can view all of your recorded times in a table which displays the times scramble, date and whether or not it is a DNF.
+You can access your times in a table by pressing t, or by going to settings and pressing the **View times in table** button, here you can view all of your recorded times in a table which displays the times scramble, date and whether or not it is a DNF.

 ![Time Table](/Screenshots/TimeTable.png)